paulbalomiri/ory_sdk/clients/client/dart/doc/V0alpha2Api.md

 # **adminListIdentitySessions**
 > BuiltList<Session> adminListIdentitySessions(id, perPage, page, active)

+List an Identity's Sessions

 This endpoint returns all sessions that belong to the given Identity.
 This endpoint is useful for:  Listing all sessions that belong to an Identity in an administrative context.

 ### Example
 ```dart